9Boxa4/worldwise/README.md

 For the global state handling, the useContext was used for a smaller app like this.
 Third party library that was used for the map was "Leaflet" For the styling was used CSS modules.
-Also want to mention that this was a part Jonas Schmedtmann program, and the copyrights in his name.